puppeteer/puppeteer/docs/api/puppeteer.jshandle.md

 # JSHandle class

-Represents an in-page JavaScript object.
-JSHandles can be created with the [page.evaluateHandle](./puppeteer.page.evaluatehandle.md) method.
+Represents a reference to a JavaScript object.
+Instances can be created using [Page.evaluateHandle()](./puppeteer.page.evaluatehandle.md).

+Handles prevent the referenced JavaScript object from being garbage-collected unless the handle is purposely [disposed](./puppeteer.jshandle.dispose.md).
+JSHandles are auto-disposed when their associated frame is navigated away or the parent context gets destroyed.

+Handles can be used as arguments for any evaluation function such as [Page.$eval()](./puppeteer.page._eval.md), [Page.evaluate()](./puppeteer.page.evaluate.md), and [Page.evaluateHandle()](./puppeteer.page.evaluatehandle.md).
+They are resolved to their referenced object.

 **Signature:**